Surface elevation errors in finite element Stokes models for glacier evolution: Introduction

+For clarity we have collected a source term $\ell^n(x) = s^{n-1}(x) + \int_{t_{n-1}}^{t_n} a(t,x)\,dt$.
+In Section \ref{sec:model} we will re-write the coupled NCP problem \eqref{eq:glen}--\eqref{eq:be:ncp} as a weak-form variational inequality (VI) for $s^n$ in an admissible subset of a proposed Banach space.

+The backward Euler scheme \eqref{eq:be:ncp} is merely the simplest implicit choice.
+Extensions to higher-order A-stable and stiff decay methods \cite{AscherPetzold1998} are natural and straightforward.
+In the other direction, a (fully) explicit version of \eqref{eq:be:ncp} \cite{Lengetal2012} replaces $s^n$ in the surface motion term by the previous surface elevation: $\bu|_{s^n} \cdot \bn_{s^n} \to \bu|_{s^{n-1}} \cdot \bn_{s^{n-1}}$.
+One possible semi-implicit scheme \cite{Durandetal2009} uses the surface velocity from the old time, but with the updated value for the surface slope part: $\bu|_{s^n} \cdot \bn_{s^n} \to \bu|_{s^{n-1}} \cdot \bn_{s^n}$.
+A more stable form of semi-implicitness comes from modifying the body force in the coupled Stokes problem using an explicit surface estimate \cite{LofgrenAhlkronaHelanow2022}.

-One can also make a case for implicit time-stepping based on simulation performance, that is, by comparing to the conditionally-stable explicit alternatives \cite{Bueler2023}.
-However, this assumes that NCP \eqref{eq:be:ncp} can be solved efficiently, and that the implicit scheme turns out to have unconditional stability.
-In fact, neither efficiency nor stability are addressed in the current paper.
+Regarding simulation performance, one can make a case for implicit time-stepping based on a computational complexity analysis \cite{Bueler2023}.
+However, actual performance improvement will depend on positive answers to key questions: Is the implicit-step VI problem well-posed?
+Can it be solved accurately and efficiently?
+Does the (coupled) implicit scheme have unconditional stability?
+In the current paper we conjecture well-posedness and address FE accuracy.
+Time-stepping stability, time-dependent convergence, and solver efficiency are all topics for further research.